Close

 Is the Singapore Government or the President involved in Temasek’s business decisions?

-The Singapore Government is not involved in Temasek’s investment, divestment, or any other business or operational decisions.
-Its role as shareholder in respect of Board appointments is subject to the concurrence of the President in order to protect the integrity of the Board of Temasek as a Fifth Schedule Company.
+The Singapore Government’s role as shareholder in respect of Board appointments is subject to the concurrence of the President in order to protect the integrity of the Board of Temasek as a Fifth Schedule Company.

-Further information on the President’s involvement is covered comprehensively in the Singapore Ministry of Finance FAQ on their website, http://app.mof.gov.sg.
+Further information on the President’s role in safeguarding the reserves is covered comprehensively in the Singapore Ministry of Finance FAQ on their website, https://www.mof.gov.sg/policies/reserves/what-is-the-president-s-role-in-safeguarding-the-reserves.

 How is the President involved in the protection of Temasek’s past reserves?